• Skip to main content

 So what would mine be called if they are bigger than a crostini but smaller than a bruschetta - a Croschetta?!
 Should I trademark that now?

-Slicing and Toasting the Bread
+2 - Slice and Toast the Bread

 Using a sharp bread knife, cut round slices.
 Ensure the slices have the same thickness.
 This will help in evenly browning all the pieces and they will all be the same distance from the broiler.
 This makes for the best Italian bruschetta-like toasts that are oven-baked.